 He was the founding director of the College’s High School Student Advancement Program, which sought to increase the diversity of college applicants, for which he received numerous awards and grants.
 He served as chair of the Sociology Department and as a member of the Faculty Steering and Conference Committee.

 Ferrari participated in national conferences and presented numerous papers, including "Revising the At-Risk Concept" at the 1993 National Conference on Racial and Ethnic Relations in American Higher Education, "Expanding the Minority Student Pool of College Applicants," a case study of the High School Student Advancement Program (HSSAP) at Connecticut College at the American Association of Higher Education Conference in 1991, and "Introducing Minority High School Students to the College Environment" at the College Board National Forum "Reaching Each Student" in 1990.

-Ferrari was the co-facilitator of the regional forum that formulated a plan to increase educational quality and diversity in the northeastern region of Connecticut that covers 26 towns and school districts.
-He also directed the United Way's Community Needs Assessments of 1993 and 1994, served two terms as a member of its Board of Directors and served on the Board of Fellows of the Lyman Allyn Art Museum.
-He was also Dean of the College from 1994-1999.
+His public-spirited efforts expanded beyond the College as well.
+Art was the co-facilitator of a forum that formulated a plan to increase educational quality and diversity in a region covering 26 Connecticut towns and school districts.
+He directed the United Way's Community Needs Assessments of 1993 and 1994, served two terms as a member of its Board of Directors, and served on the Board of Fellows of the Lyman Allyn Art Museum.

 Art is survived by his wife Alida and son Adam ’91.